gasgiant/Camera-Shake/README.md

     }
 }
 ```
 The constructor of `PerlinShake` takes an instance of `PerlinShake.Params` as an input.
-You can expose the parameter variable on some `MonoBehaviour` or `ScriptableObject` to tweak the parameters in the inspector.
+You can expose the parameters variable on some `MonoBehaviour` or `ScriptableObject` to tweak the parameters in the inspector.

 ![shakeparams](https://i.imgur.com/TLsOKIA.png "PerlinShake.Params Inspector")